 - Abolish and Replace the NYC Lien Sale: Legislation authorizing the NYC Lien Sale expired in February 2022.
 We urge the City Council to pass legislation prohibiting NYC from resuming the lien sale, a Giuliani-era policy that destabilizes and extracts wealth from Black and brown communities.
 NYC must pursue equitable tax collection policies–including collaborating with CLTs to prevent displacement and convert financially distressed buildings into permanently affordable housing.

-- Fully Fund the Citywide CLT Initiative at $3 million in FY2023: Launched in FY2020, the citywide CLT discretionary funding initiative has helped catalyze CLT organizing, education, training and technical assistance.
-Full funding in next year’s budget will support 20 organizations working to develop and preserve deeply-affordable housing, community and commercial spaces, and advance a just recovery in Black and brown NYC communities.
+- Fully Fund the Citywide CLT Initiative at $3 million: Launched in FY2020, the citywide CLT discretionary funding initiative has helped catalyze CLT organizing, education, training and technical assistance.
+Full funding of $3 million will support 20 organizations working to develop and preserve deeply-affordable housing, community and commercial spaces, and advance a just recovery in Black and brown NYC communities.